• Skip to primary navigation

 Every day, I woke up, and I chose to seek something good.
 Because there was good.
 There is always good.

-Some days, it was easy, and I’d find myself smiling like a crazy person staring up at stars.
-I’d think about all the stories humans have told about the figures dancing across the sky, and I’d thank God for granting us with the gift of imagination and storytelling.
+Some days, it was easy, and I’d find myself smiling like a crazy person staring up at the stars.
+I’d think about all the stories humans have talked about the figures dancing across the sky, and I’d thank God for granting us with the gift of imagination and storytelling.

 Other days, seeking good felt bad.
 I’d feel defeated when I walked into school with confidence and left with the sound of bitter words ringing in my ears like clashing symbols.